Human Rights

 Harassment Prevention and Training

 The Asahi Kasei Group Code of Conduct clearly stipulates a policy of zero tolerance for any kind of discrimination or harassment.
-To this end, we explicitly prohibit sexual harassment, harassment related to pregnancy, childbirth, and use of parental leave, family care leave, or other leave, and power harassment and other forms of harassment in our employment regulations.
-We also seek to instill within our domestic Group companies our company policy of zero tolerance for any kind of discrimination or harassment through training on corporate ethics for employees at each level, including new hires, newly promoted assistant managers, and newly promoted managers.
+To this end, we prohibit sexual harassment, harassment related to pregnancy, childbirth, and use of parental leave, family care leave, or other leave, and power harassment and other forms of harassment in our employment regulations.
+We also seek to instill within our domestic group companies our company policy of zero tolerance for any kind of discrimination or harassment through training on corporate ethics for employees at each level, including new hires, newly promoted assistant managers, and newly promoted managers, as well as through specialized training in different fields.
 In addition, we implement corporate ethics training by business unit and geographical area.
+Additionally, we have expanded online training and video content as part of our group-wide efforts to prevent harassment.